-Christmas comes in December, but its preparation generally starts very early for the retail industry.
+Christmas comes in December, but its preparation generally starts very early in fact weeks before Christmas for the retail industry.
 Parallel to Halloween and full of planning and preparation for the festive period.
 When Halloween ends, the shops get glittered with Christmas decorations and grand gift boxes where the entire walkway is embellishment with splendid reindeer socks, bath sets with shops opening extended hours.

 If you are an owner of any retail business small shop on the high street or pop up shop, then for you, Christmas preparation would have started much earlier!
 A recent Facebook survey states, one in six shoppers start their Christmas shopping around September or October.
 They need to make sure their store is ready with every fun-filled element and necessary items that buyers need or look for.

 If you have still not started your preparation, then following few tips can help you to start with and make your retail business or shop ready for rush hours of Christmas.

 Learn from Past i.e. look back to last year